benjaminsoellner/CarND-MPC-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

-## Tips

-1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
-One possible example is the vehicle starting offset of a straight line (reference).
-If the MPC implementation is correct, after some number of timesteps
-(not too many) it should find and track the reference line.
-2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
-You could use this to fit polynomials and points and see of how well your model tracks curve.
-NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
-3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.)
-4. Tips for setting up your environment are available [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)
-5. **VM Latency:** Some students have reported differences in behavior using VM's ostensibly a result of latency.
-Please let us know if issues arise as a result of a VM environment.

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 of CarND.
-If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/b1ff3be0-c904-438e-aad3-2b5379f0e0c3/concepts/1a2255a0-e23c-44cf-8d41-39b8a3c8264a) for instructions and the project rubric.

-## Hints!

-* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
-Keep an eye out for TODOs.

-## Call for IDE Profiles Pull Requests

-Help your fellow students!

-We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.

-However!
-I'd love to help people get up and running with their IDEs of choice.
-If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
-For example if you wanted to add a VS Code profile, you'd add:

-* /ide_profiles/vscode/.vscode
-* /ide_profiles/vscode/README.md

-The README should explain what the profile does, how to take advantage of it, and how to install it.

-Frankly, I've never been involved in a project with multiple IDE profiles before.
-I believe the best way to handle this would be to keep them out of the repo root to avoid clutter.
-My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.

-One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).